-The design characteristics of the B-P Build Alternatives, including the CCNM Design Option, the Refined CCNM Design Option, and engineering and design refinements, include effective IAMFs to identify special-status plant species and delineate ESAs or environmentally restricted areas on final construction plans and in the field.
+The design characteristics of the B-P Build Alternatives, including both the CCNM Design Option and Refined CCNM Design Option, include effective IAMFs to identify special-status plant species and delineate ESAs or environmentally restricted areas on final construction plans and in the field.
 These measures would minimize, but not avoid, the removal of special-status plant species within the project footprint.
 Based on the CEQA thresholds identified in Section 3.7.4.7, the impact under CEQA to special-status plant species would be potentially significant under any of the B-P Build Alternatives.
 This determination is because permanent and temporary removal or disturbance of vegetation for the placement of permanent infrastructure, and/or for construction access, would cause a substantial adverse effect on special-status plant species, if present.
-With implementation of IAMF-HYD#5, the Build Alternatives would not result in a substantial adverse effect to special-status plants and habitat as a result of groundwater depletion, and this indirect impact would therefore be less than significant for all Build Alternatives.

-To address permanent and temporary removal or disturbance of vegetation for the placement of permanent infrastructure, and/or for construction access, effective mitigation measures have been identified in Section 3.7.7 to reduce impacts on special-status plant species to a less than significant level by avoidance, protection, or restoration methods.
+Therefore, effective mitigation measures have been identified in Section 3.7.7 to reduce impacts on special-status plant species to a less than significant level by avoidance, protection, or restoration methods.
 These measures include BIO-MM#1, which would require surveys to identify special-status plant species that were not identified in areas where permission to enter was not granted prior to construction, potentially allowing for some level of avoidance of special-status plant species during final design.
 BIO-MM#2 would allow for the removal and relocation of special-status plant species prior to ground disturbance.
 In addition, BIO-MM#6, BIO-MM#38, BIO-MM#47, BIO-MM#50, and BIO-MM#53 would provide for on-site and off-site habitat restoration and preservation of special-status plant species.

-In addition, as discussed in Section 3.8, Hydrology and Water Resources, the Authority would implement WQ-MM#3, Tunnel Constructability and Hydrogeological Monitoring, which would reduce potential impacts on springs and seeps during construction of the tunnels.
-WQ-MM#3 would implement the preparation of a Groundwater Adaptive Management and Monitoring Plan (AMMP) to minimize potential impacts on water resources supported by groundwater, including springs, seeps, and surface water resources supported by groundwater.
-WQ-MM#3 would therefore reduce potential impacts on springs, seeps, streams, and associated habitat if tunneling disrupts water flow to those areas.
 These measures would work together with design features to minimize or avoid impacts on special-status plant species.
-Additional measures, such as BIO-MM#55, BIO-MM#56, and BIO-MM#61 would further mitigate and minimize impacts on specialstatus plant species by removing nonnative plant species that would compete for the same habitat and would provide ongoing monitoring and reporting of the WCP.
+Additional measures, such as BIO-MM#55, BIO-MM#56, and BIO-MM#61 would further mitigate and minimize impacts on special-status plant species by removing nonnative plant species that would compete for the same habitat and would provide ongoing monitoring and reporting of the WCP.
 Therefore, impacts would be avoided or mitigated through mitigation measures that would require the Authority to provide restoration, enhancement, and/or preservation for identified impacts on special-status plant species, with potentially more rigorous plans and specifications for FESA and CESA authorizations.

-During construction of the B-P Build Alternatives, impacts would be reduced and considered less than significant under CEQA after implementation of BIO-MM#1, BIO-MM#2, BIO-MM#6, BIO-MM#38, BIO-MM#47, BIO-MM#50, BIO-MM#53, BIO-MM#55, BIO-MM#56, BIO-MM#58, BIO-MM#61, BIO-MM#75, and WQ-MM#3.
-Because these mitigation measures would provide for onsite and off- site habitat restoration and preservation of special-status plant species in an amount equivalent to or greater than the area impacted by the B-P Build Alternatives, no substantial adverse effect would occur, either directly or through habitat modifications, on any special-status plant species.
+During construction of the B-P Build Alternatives, impacts would be reduced and considered less than significant under CEQA after implementation of BIO-MM#1, BIO-MM#2, BIO-MM#2, BIO-MM#38, BIO-MM#47, BIO-MM#50, BIO-MM#53, BIO-MM#55, BIO-MM#56, BIO-MM#58, BIO-MM#61, and BIO-MM#75.
+Because these mitigation measures would provide for on-site and off-site habitat restoration and preservation of special-status plant species in an amount equivalent to or greater than the area impacted by the B-P Build Alternatives, no substantial adverse effect would occur, either directly or through habitat modifications, on any special-status plant species.